zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum_autoscaler.md

 NAME              DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE autoscaler-demo   300       300       300          300         35m
 ```

+You can also test scaling down by scaling back the number of NGINX containers to only a few and check in the logs
+of the autoscaler that this process triggers the scale-down process.

+In `cluster-autoscaler-deployment-master.yaml` I have configured the scale down process to trigger just after 1 minute, to simplify testing.
+For production, better increase this to 10 minutes or more.
+Check the [documentation of Cluster Autoscaler 1.14](https://github.com/zonca/autoscaler/blob/cluster-autoscaler-1.14-magnum/cluster-autoscaler/FAQ.md) for all other available options.

+## Note about the Cluster Autoscaler container

+The Magnum provider was added in Cluster Autoscaler 1.15, however this version is not compatible with Kubernetes 1.11 which is currently available on Jetstream.
+Therefore I have taken the development version of Cluster Autoscaler 1.14 and compiled it myself.
+I also noticed that the scale down process was not working due to incompatible IDs when the Cloud Provider tried to lookup the ID of a Minion in the Stack.
+I am now directly using the MachineID instead of going through these indices.
+This version is available in [my fork of `autoscaler`](https://github.com/zonca/autoscaler/tree/cluster-autoscaler-1.14-magnum) and it is built into docker containers on the [`zonca/k8s-cluster-autoscaler-jetstream` repository on Docker Hub](https://cloud.docker.com/repository/docker/zonca/k8s-cluster-autoscaler-jetstream).
+The image tags are the short version of the repository git commit hash.

+I build the container using the `run_gobuilder.sh` and `run_build_autoscaler_container.sh` scripts included in the repository.

 ## Note about images used by Magnum